LDAC vs AAC in 2025: Which Bluetooth Audio Codec Is Better?

 Why Are Codecs Important?

-• Compression Efficiency: Some codecs compress audio more efficiently, meaning they keep more details while reducing file size.
+• Compression Efficiency: Some codecs compress audio more efficiently, keeping more details while reducing file size.

 • Latency: Lower latency codecs ensure that sound stays in sync with videos and games.